Oxocarbon: Overview

-Carbon dioxide (CO_{2}) occurs widely in nature, and was incidentally produced by humans and nature since pre-historical times, by breathing, the combustion of carbon-containing substances and fermentation of foods such as beer and bread.
+Carbon dioxide occurs widely in nature, and was incidentally produced by humans and nature since pre-historical times, by breathing, the combustion of carbon-containing substances, and fermentation of foods such as beer and bread.
 It was gradually recognized as a chemical substance, formerly called spiritus sylvestris ("forest spirit") or "fixed air", by various chemists in the 17th and 18th centuries.

 Carbon monoxide may occur in combustion, too, and was used (though not recognized) since antiquity for the smelting of iron from its ores.
 Like the dioxide, it was described and studied in the West by various alchemists and chemists since the Middle Ages.
 Its true composition was discovered by William Cruickshank in 1800.

 Carbon suboxide was discovered by Benjamin Brodie in 1873, by passing electric current through carbon dioxide.

-The fourth "classical" oxide, mellitic anhydride (C_{12}O_{9}), was apparently obtained by Liebig and Wöhler in 1830 in their study of mellite ("honeystone"), but was characterized only in 1913, by Meyer and Steiner.
+The fourth "classical" oxide, mellitic anhydride (C12O9), was apparently obtained by Liebig and Wöhler in 1830 in their study of mellite ("honeystone"), but was characterized only in 1913, by Meyer and Steiner.

 Brodie also discovered in 1859 a fifth compound called graphite oxide, consisting of carbon and oxygen in ratios varying between 2:1 and 3:1; but the nature and molecular structure of this substance remained unknown until a few years ago, when it was renamed graphene oxide and became a topic of research in nanotechnology.